Mathematical economics: Discussions of validity

 The Austrian school — while making many of the same normative economic arguments as mainstream economists from marginalist traditions, such as the Chicago school — differed methodologically from mainstream neoclassical schools of economics, in particular in their sharp critiques of the mathematization of economics.
 In an interview in 1999, the economic historian Robert Heilbroner stated that the use of mathematical analysis in economics had brought the feeling that it was a "data-laden science", which did not mean that it actually was a science.
 He added that "some/much of economics is not naturally quantitative and therefore does not lend itself to mathematical exposition."

-Philosopher Karl Popper argued that mathematical economics suffered from being tautological, meaning that it consisted merely of mathematics without connection to the real world.
+Philosopher Karl Popper argued that mathematical economics was tautological, meaning it consisted merely of mathematics without connection to the real world.
 In other words, insofar as economics became a mathematical theory, mathematical economics ceased to rely on empirical refutation but rather relied on mathematical proofs and disproof.
 According to Popper, falsifiable assumptions can be tested by experiment and observation while unfalsifiable assumptions can be explored mathematically for their consequences and for their consistency with other assumptions.
 Milton Friedman declared that "all assumptions are unrealistic".
 Friedman proposed judging economic models by their predictive performance rather than by the match between their assumptions and reality.

 J.M.
-Keynes wrote in The General Theory that the assumption that factors were strictly independent was problematic and unrealistic given the interrelatedness of factors in the real world; this undermined much research in mathematical economics.
+Keynes wrote in The General Theory that the assumption of strict independence among factors was problematic and unrealistic, given their interrelatedness in the real world; this undermined much research in mathematical economics.

 In response to these criticisms, Paul Samuelson argued that mathematics is a language, repeating a thesis of Josiah Willard Gibbs.
 In economics, the language of mathematics is sometimes necessary to represent substantive problems.
 Moreover, mathematical economics has led to conceptual advances in economics.
 In particular, Samuelson gave the example of microeconomics, writing that "few people are ingenious enough to grasp [its] more complex parts... without resorting to the language of mathematics, while most ordinary individuals can do so fairly easily with the aid of mathematics."
 Robert M. Solow wrote that mathematical economics was the core "infrastructure" of contemporary economics, and a technical subject in its own right.